Ansam-02/FullStack-App/README.md

 - Fully Responsive: The app is designed to work on various screen sizes, from mobile devices to desktops.

 ### Tech Stack
-- Frontend: React, Material-UI, Redux (or any state management tool)
+- Frontend: React, Material-UI, Redux
 - Backend: Node.js, Express.js
 - Database: MongoDB